YotamAflalo/chyper-graphRAG-with-langchain-and-neo4j/README.md

 1. **Add Files to the Books Directory**

-   Place the relevant files into the `books` directory.
+   Place the relevant files into a dirctory, and change "PATH" variable in Insert_to_the_graph.py to the directory path. i use the `books` directory.

 2. **Run the Insert_to_the_graph Script**